slissek/pac_voting/documentation/open.md

 Add a testframework like Karma to establish user front-end testing and add test cases.

-## Adding a code coverage tool

-Understanding the test code coverage and optimize your code style by using a code coverage tool like sonar.
-Integrate it with its maven plugin into the maven build.

 ## Integrate liquibase

 This tool would be very helpful creating and managing our database schema and default data.